-This section includes information on what cookies and similar technologies may be set on your device when you visit a TfL website, and how to manage them.
+This page is about the cookies and similar technologies that may be set on your device when you visit a TfL website, and how you can manage them.

 This Cookies policy applies to the websites of TfL and its subsidiary companies, including: